Delineo-Disease-Modeling/Simulation/simulator/api_testing/README_v0.md

 - The simulator reads demographic data from `demographics.csv` and creates `Person` objects.

 ### Step 2: Infection Probability Calculation
-- For each person, the simulator calculates the probability of infection using parameters such as:
+- For each person, the simulator calculates the probability of infection using the infection model V0 and takes in parameters such as:
   - Virion threshold (`R₀`)
   - Disease variant
   - Particle degradation rate